-How to Make Rope from String in 7 Simple Steps
+How to Make Rope from String: 7 Simple Steps

 Making a rope from strings is an age-old art with practical applications today.
 While it might seem daunting, with the proper instructions, anyone can accomplish it.
 If you have the right supplies and take your time, you can make a beautiful rope from a string either by hand or using a machine in just a few simple steps.